Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 What will happen to the retailer who's currently in the SIA ski show?

 That also remains to be seen.
 Moving the show is a big risk.
-Between the reduced hours, the change of venue and the flailing economy (especially considering the price of gasoline, currently) people will likely be skiing less, and buying less.
-The past few years have seen the following changes to the retail industry:
+Between the reduced hours, the change of venue and the flailing economy (especially considering the price of gasoline, currently) the trend around a reduction in ski hardgood retasil sales is likely to continue, and likely trend a bit worse.

 Over the past five years, ski retail profits have faced a margin squeeze.
 While the total revenue for the broader U.S. ski and snowboard shop market has grown at a modest Compound Annual Growth Rate (CAGR) of about 0.6% to hit $1.4 billion, gross margins for non-resort shops have tightened due to increased competition and unpredictable weather.